Metro Managers Program

 • Must be interested in a career as a city/county manager.

-• Must be available and willing to meet every six to eight weeks.
+• Must have availability and be willing to meet every 6-8 weeks.

-• Must attend first meeting administered by MARC to meet his/her mentor.
+• Must attend first meeting administered by MARC to meet mentor.

 How to apply